About the programme

 This initiative is designed for women-identifying students currently enrolled in Hertie School graduate programmes (MPP, MIA, MDS), with a demonstrated academic and/or professional interest in topics related to climate, energy or sustainability.

 Mentorship will take place in the form of 3-5 small group sessions through the course of the academic year.
 These sessions should facilitate candid, open exchange with professionals from the field.
+Applications for the 2023-2024 Academic Year Cohort will open on Monday, September 25, 2023.
+See below for more information.

 Possible topics include: